Image credit: Lesly Derksen

 It’s hard to ignore Sabah’s myriad of poolside resorts when travelling around its idyllic islands.
-Home to the famous Mount Kinabalu and many pristine beaches, tourists flock to these places for a tropical getaway.
+Home to the famous Mount Kinabalu and many pristine beaches, Sabah beckons many tourists for a tropical getaway.
 However, have you ever wondered what lies beyond these attractions?
 If you’re looking to venture off the beaten path, here are seven hidden hotspots and gems to explore in Sabah!

 1. Soak in the diversity of experiences in Sandakan